AylaNetworks/ayla-documentation/src/devices/ayla-dynamic-gateway-agent/bluetooth-example/add-a-grillright-node/index.md

 ---
-title: Add Grillright node
+title: Add a Grillright node
 layout: ayla-dynamic-gateway-agent.html
 b: block
 ---

-This page shows you how to create templates for a Grillright BBQ Thermostat node, and how to add the node to your Bluetooth Gateway.
+This page shows you how to create node-specific templates, test RPi-to-device communication, add the Grillright node to the Gateway, and test node properties.

 ### Create an Info Node Template
 <ol>